Logic-Punch/ac-dc-5v-converter/README.md

 * **[bom.md](bom.md):** This file provides a human-readable markdown format of the BOM.
 * **bom.csv:** This file is a comma-separated values file that can be easily imported into various tools and software.

-Both files are included in the [Release 1.00](https://github.com/logic-punch/ac-dc-5v-converter/releases/tag/v1.00).
+bom.csv is included in the [Release 1.00](https://github.com/logic-punch/ac-dc-5v-converter/releases/tag/v1.00).

 ### Design Files